IvanKuchin/ftd-acl-optimizer/README.md

   - `HTTPS`
   - `FTP`

-Source subnets will be opimized to a single: 192.168.168.0/24
+Source subnets will be optimized to a single: 192.168.168.0/24
-Destination subnets will be opimized to a single: 10.11.12.0/23
+Destination subnets will be optimized to a single: 10.11.12.0/23
 Destination ports will be optimized by FTD-code

-Number of ACE before optimiziation:
+Number of ACE before optimization:
 2 (src subnets) * 2 (dst subnets) * 2 (src ports) * 2 (dest ports) = 16

-Number of ACE after optimiziation:
+Number of ACE after optimization:
 1 (src subnets) * 1 (dst subnets) * 2 (src ports) * 2 (dest ports) = 4

 Optimization factor: 16 / 4 = 4